Hiring is tough. Finding the right person who will make a great employee is one of the hardest jobs we do as leaders.

 It is one of the core reasons for their success in teams and why they perform so well in civilian organizations.
 They are willing to fight for a cause that is greater than themselves.

-As a leader, your job is to build a strong team of the best people which can accomplish big things.
+As a leader, your job is to build a strong team of the best people who can accomplish big things.
 Military veterans bring unique attributes, skills, and experiences that will enhance any organization.

 Successful companies like Amazon have recognized this and are seeking out veterans in large numbers.